[3.9] The Bringer of Leech - Blade Flurry -League Starter -Budget-New Player Friendly!

 Passive Tree at 44 points: Run straight to Blade Barrier and Ambidexterity, this will give you plenty of damage because after this we're taking nothing but travel nodes until we get to Resolute Technique.
 Try to do normal Lab at the end of this tree.

-Passive Tree 71 & 2 Ascendancy points: After all that traveling, we finally get some damage, life and leech!
-Get Bloodless and Forceful Skewering then Swift Skewering. now you have 50% Impale chance.
-Make your way towards the other side of the tree and get Vitality Void then Herbalism, Weapon Artistry and Aspect of the Panther in whichever order you want.
+Passive Tree 66 & 2 Ascendancy points: After all that traveling, we finally get some damage, life and leech!
+Get Forceful Skewering then Swift Skewering and Swagger.
+If you are leveling with Cyclone or Blade Flurry Charging Offensive is a must so grab it.
+Make your way towards the other side of the tree and get Herbalism, Weapon Artistry and Aspect of the Panther in whichever order you want.
 Try to have Cruel Lab done by the end of this tree or during the early stages of the next tree since this tends to be a rough spot gear-wise and you may need to cap res and get a few levels to do it safely.

 As a league starter, I recommend doing Uber Lab around lvl 80 to be safe.
 If you have lots of life on gear do it as soon as you can.
 Take Vaal Pact once your Uber Lab is complete (Vaal Pact makes dealing with traps a lot more difficult).
 Go through Strong Arm and grab Heart of the Warrior for a nice mix of dmg and life.
 Thick Skin is a good 2 point investment but we won't take the small 4% nodes unless we push into the late 90s.
 Taking Juggernaut and filling the Scion life wheel is better.